 Applicants who have received a BSW degree from a CSWE-accredited program within the last five years may apply for advanced placement review.
 If granted, advanced placement may allow direct entrance into the beginning of the Concentration Year (second year) of the UAA MSW program.
 BSW graduates should be aware, however, that the BSW degree in itself is not a guarantee that the applicant will be granted advanced standing.
 Applicants interested in admission with advanced placement should carefully review the "Directions for Application" which accompanies the program application form.

 I don’t live near Anchorage.
 Can I do any of my course work closer to home?

-The Distance Delivered MSW Program is an extension of the existing part-time MSW Program.
-Please review our information on the Distance-delivered program available on this web site and contact the MSW Admissions Manager or the MSW Program Coordinator if you have further questions.
+The Distance MSW Program is an extension of the existing part-time MSW Program.
+Please review our information on the distance-delivered program available on this web site and contact the MSW Admissions Manager or the MSW Program Coordinator if you have further questions.
 In addition, it may be possible to complete a block practicum in the concentration year, outside of the Anchorage/Mat-Su area.